 Where can I find relevant work experience?

 Organising a period of work shadowing alongside a qualified social worker may be difficult due to heavy caseloads and the sensitive and confidential nature of their work.
-However, you could try speculatively contacting your local authority social services department to explain your situation and enquire about opportunities.
-If you know a professional social worker now's the time to take advantage of your contacts.
-Any work experience within a social work department will be valuable, as it'll give you an insight into this challenging work.
+However, you could speculatively contact your local authority social services department to explain your situation and enquire about opportunities.
+Discover how to ask employers for work experience.
+If you know a professional social worker, now's the time to take advantage of your contacts.

-The Princes Trust offers 70-day student social work placements to those undertaking a social work degree at undergraduate or Masters level.
+For more formal experience, The King's Trust offers 70-day student social work placements to those undertaking a social work degree at undergraduate or Masters level.
 The placements give students first-hand experience of supporting those aged between 16 and 25 with issues relating to education, emotional wellbeing, abuse, housing or finances.

 Find out more about work experience and internships.